 Grilling Obama supporter, Texas State Senator Kirk Watson, to name one Obama accomplishment.

-I am, yes, I am.
+I am.

 Well, name some of his legislative accomplishments.

-No, Senator, I want you to name some of Barack Obama's legislative accomplishments tonight if you can.
+No, Senator, I want you to name some of Barack Obama's legislative accomplishments tonight, if you can.

-Well, you know, uh what I will talk about is more about what he's offering to the American.
+Well, you know, what I will talk about is more about what he's offering to the American.

-No, no, what is he accomplished, sir?
+No, no, what does he accomplish, sir?

-You say you support him tonight.
+You say you support him.

 Sir, you have to give me his accomplishments.

-You've supported him for president, you're on national television.
+You've supported him for president.

-Well, name his legislative accomplishments, Barack Obama, sir.
+Name his legislative accomplishments, Barack Obama, sir.

 Can you name anything he's accomplished as a congressman?